37th Infantry Regiment (United States): Other units called "37th Infantry Regiment"

-Lineage
+History

 World War I

 The regiment was constituted on 1 July 1916 in the Regular Army as the 37th Infantry, and organized on 12 July 1916 at Fort Sam Houston, Texas, from personnel of the 3rd, 9th, and 30th Infantry Regiments, including Colonel Julius Penn, who left command of the 3rd Infantry to organize and train the 37th.

 Interwar period

 The 37th Infantry was stationed at Fort McIntosh, Texas, as of June 1919 as a separate regiment.
 It was responsible for the Laredo District of the Mexican Border Patrol.
 The 2nd Battalion was transferred in 1920 to Camp Marfa, Texas.
 The regiment, less the 3rd Battalion, was transferred on 17 October 1920 to Fort Wayne, Michigan.
 Concurrently, the 3rd Battalion was transferred to Fort Brady, Michigan.
 The regiment was inactivated on 20 October 1921 at Fort Wayne, and the personnel were transferred to the 54th Infantry Regiment.
 The 18th Infantry Regiment had previously been designated as Active Associate for the 37th Infantry Regiment on 27 July 1921, and was relieved as Active Associate on 17 July 1922, with the 13th Infantry Regiment designated as Active Associate; the unit would provide the personnel from which the 37th Infantry would be reconstituted in the event of war.
+In June 1921 Colonel Frederick B. Shaw was assigned as commander of the 37th Infantry Regiment.
 The soldiers of the regiment at this time were among the last soldiers to serve under the command of General Leonard Wood who retired on April 2, 1921.
 Wood was in command of the Sixth Corp Area where the 37th Infantry Regiment was stationed.